 Lets face it.
 You won't be posting pictures of your Harrah's room to Instagram.
 This is not over-the-top luxury accommodations.
 This is affordable rooms that put you on the Strip.
-The cheapest ones are the classic rooms.
 While compact at nearly 350 square feet, they do feel cheerful enough, but don't come with added amenities like a fridge or a coffeemaker.

-Coffeemakers are provided in the deluxe rooms and suites in the Mardi Gras Tower.
+Coffeemakers are provided in suites in the Mardi Gras Tower.
 Set back a bit from the Strip, many of rooms in this tower overlook the pool.

-If you'd really like something to see from your window and you're a fan of giant observation wheels, then upgrade to a room with a view of the High Roller in the Carnival Tower.
+If you'd really like something to see from your window and you're a fan of giant observation wheels, then upgrade to a room with a view of the High Roller.

 Look for the statue of "The Greenbacks" near the middle of the casino floor.
 You'll want to snap a photo with this flashy tourist couple (Buck and Winnie -- yep, those are their names) and their dog Chip.
 Created by artists Conversano and Chiodo, they're covered in all the cash they've won at Harrah's.